You are here

 When is my aid going to disburse?

 You must meet all the institution requirements before financial aid is disbursed to your student account.
 The initial disbursement of aid occurs 10 days prior to the start of the semester, exception summer.
+Half of the amount applied for is disbursed at the start of the fall semester and the other half at the start of the spring semester.
 Be sure to check out the minimum credit hour requirements for each type of aid and check the MyISU Portal for any outstanding requirements.

 Where is my loan money?

-Generally, you may not have received your loan funds due to not completing one or more of the required steps, including accepting your Federal Stafford loans online or completing the Master Promissory Note and Entrance Counseling.
+Generally, you may not have received your loan funds due to not completing one or more of the required steps, including accepting your Federal Direct Subsidized/Unsubsidized Loans online or completing the Master Promissory Note and Entrance Counseling.
 You can check for other requirements on Types of Aid webpage or you can speak with a financial aid staff member.

 How do I find my 1098T?